-Traditional solutions include an imaging component (to capture documents) and a search component (to retrieve information by keyword.)
-More comprehensive content systems also include features for automated data sharing, mobile access, and collaboration.
+Traditional solutions include an imaging component (to capture documents) and a search component (to retrieve indexed information by metadata).
+More comprehensive content management systems also include features for automated data sharing, mobile access, and collaboration.

 Smaller companies can also benefit, although simpler solutions can also meet their needs.
 For instance, instead of investing in a full-featured document management system, it may be more cost-effective for small businesses to store their files on a shared network drive.

 Electronic document management has a place in almost any industry, although the solutions are most commonly found in manufacturing, distribution, and construction.
 This is because these industries deal with a continuous flow of invoices, purchase orders, contracts, and shipping notifications.
 Dealing with an array of different documents can make tracking your success a significant challenge.
 Ultimately, you need to answer a few questions before you commit to any option, such as:

 - Does my business deal with a high volume of paperwork?

 - Do manual processes slow down my workflow?

 - Are errors from misfiled or lost documents eating into my bottom line?

 - Are there multiple departments in my business that would benefit from increased efficiency?

 If the answer to all of these questions is “yes,” a document management system like IntelliChief can help you eliminate inefficiencies, reduce costs, and liberate your employees from spending hours on monotonous tasks.

 Choosing a Document Management System